 The results of the study were released to popcorn makers in 2006, but the FDA said more time was required for peer review and revision before the study could be published in a scientific journal.
 The FDA claimed it allowed popcorn makers to examine the study to make sure no trade secrets were revealed, but some questioned the decision, with one scientist telling the Seattle Post-Intelligencer that the move was "questionable science at its worst" [source: Seattle Post-Intelligencer].

 In the meantime, while factory workers should be concerned, it's probably safe to continue eating buttered popcorn -- just be careful around the fumes or look for a brand that doesn't use diacetyl.
 For the average popcorn lover, it shouldn't be a problem.
 The director of the Center for Science in the Public Interest told the Associated Press that the trans fats found in buttered popcorn were more dangerous to consumers than diacetyl [source: MSNBC.com].

-For more information about diacetyl, the potential dangers of microwave popcorn and other related topics, please check out the links on the next page.
+For more information about diacetyl, the potential dangers of microwave popcorn and other related topics, please check out the links below.

 Related HowStuffWorks Articles

 - "4 major popcorn makers to drop toxic chemical."
 Associated Press.
 MSNBC.com.
 Sept.
 5, 2007. http://www.msnbc.msn.com/id/20605135/

 - "Popcorn-lung patient inhaled directly from bags."
 Associated Press.
 MSNBC.com.
 Sept.
 6, 2007. http://www.msnbc.msn.com/id/20611053/

 - Emery, Chris.
 "ConAgra to drop popcorn flavoring."
 Baltimore Sun.
 Sept.
 6, 2007. http://www.baltimoresun.com/news/nation/bal-te.popcorn06sep06,0,5666138.story?coll=bal-pe-asection